 Nina MacLaughlin is the author of Wake, Siren: Ovid Resung (FSG/FSG Originals), a re-telling of Ovid's Metamorphoses told from the perspective of the female figures transformed, as well as Summer Solstice: An Essay (Black Sparrow).
 Her first book was the acclaimed memoir Hammer Head: The Making of a Carpenter (W.W.
 Norton).
 Formerly an editor at the Boston Phoenix, she worked for nine years as a carpenter, and is now a books columnist for the Boston Globe.
-Her work has appeared on or in The Paris Review Daily, The Believer, Agni, American Short Fiction, the Los Angeles Review of Books, the Wall Street Journal, Meatpaper, and elsewhere.
+Her work has appeared on or in The Paris Review Daily, The Virginia Quarterly Review, The Believer, The New York Times Book Review, Agni, American Short Fiction, the Los Angeles Review of Books, the Wall Street Journal, Meatpaper, and elsewhere.
 She carves spoons and lives in Cambridge, Massachusetts.